Plus the five things that you should never do in a Medicaid fraud investigation

 At the same time, do not just ignore the Medicaid investigation target letter.
 Do not wait until the date of the hearing.
 If you fail to show up or send an attorney, they will escalate your case for criminal prosecution.
 If you ignore the HRA and keep them in the dark, they will refer the case to the Office of the District Attorney for criminal prosecution.
 Instead, have an attorney notice the Bureau of Fraud investigation and adjourn the hearing.
 Saves you the unpleasant meeting but keeps you out of harm’s way.

-2. We do our best to prove that the allegations have no basis
+An attorney will do their best to prove that the allegations have no basis

 Proving them wrong is easier said than done.
 If you’ve received a Medicaid investigation letter, it is likely is that you were not eligible for Medicaid and misrepresented some information or made a mistake on the Medicaid application.